ctu-mrs/ctu-mrs.github.io/docs/10-prerequisites/25-ros2/50-ros1-ros2-patterns/workspace_profiles.md

 colcon mixin add mrs file://<path-to-directory-with-mixin-index-file>/index.yaml colcon mixin update mrs
 ```
-Add these lines to your `.zshrc` or `.bashrc` to automatically access the mixins with each new shell.

 ## Using Mixins for build
 - `colcon` uses configuration files for building, testing and installing packages.
 It's good practice to have a `colcon_defaults.yaml` in the root of your ROS2 workspace.